 With more than 400 impaired watersheds or stream segments in the state, it is not realistic for DWQ to attempt to develop watershed specific restoration strategies for nonpoint source pollution.
-By involving the stakeholders in these watersheds, we believe we can catalyze large-scale restoration of impaired waters.
-We anticipate that one of the major implementation challenges of this new program will be educating public officials and stakeholders at the local level as to the nature and solutions to their impairments.
+By involving the stakeholders in these watersheds, DWQ can catalyze large-scale restoration of impaired waters.
+One of the major implementation challenges of this new program will be educating public officials and stakeholders at the local level as to the nature and solutions to their impairments.
 To address this challenge, the state plans to develop a GIS-based program to help present information at a scale that is useful to local land management officials.
 Other incentives that the state might provide include seed grants and technical assistance, as well as retaining the authority to mandate regulations on stakeholders who are not willing to participate.